sam-goodwin/typesafe-dynamodb/README.md

 # typesafe-dynamodb

-This is a type-only library for enhancing the AWS SDK for DynamoDB's `getItem`, `putItem`, `deleteItem` and `query` API calls with type-safe alternatives that are aware of the data in your Tables and also adaptive to the semantics of the API request.
+This is a type-only library for replacing the AWS SDK for DynamoDB's `getItem`, `putItem`, `deleteItem` and `query` API calls with type-safe alternatives that are aware of the data in your Tables and also adaptive to the semantics of the API request, such as understanding the effect of a `ProjectionExpression`.

-To use `typesafe-dynamodb`, there is no need to change anything about your existing code.
-Because it is type-only, simple cast an instance of `AWS.DynamoDB` to `TypeSafeDynamoDB<T, HashKey, RangeKey>`, where `T` is a TypeScript type definition describing the data in the table, `HashKey` is the name fo the Hash Key attribute, and `RangeKey` is the name of the Range Key attribuyte.

 ## Installation